10Pines/value_protocol/README.md

 numbers.detect(2) { |number| number.even? }
 ```

-You can even pass an object when an implicit block is expected:
+Also, I wanted to be able to pass any object when an implicit block is expected:

 ```ruby
 # create an instance of a complex condition